 Develop Patience

 Just start slow and take your time.
-Find a simple song you like and look up the tabs on it.
-If it’s a popular song, there are probably guitar tabs written on it.
-Since we live in the age of the internet, this can be found quite easily.
+Find a simple song you like, and look up the tabs for it.
+If it’s a popular song, there are probably guitar tabs written for it.
+Since we live in the age of the Internet, this can be found quite easily.

 Just Google the song title with tabs and see what comes up.
 You might be amazed at how easy it is once you get the hang of it.

 It won’t come overnight, but if you work at it daily, you will see some nice positive results.
 And your guitar playing will soar.
-You’ll find yourself wanting to learn more and more with your newfound skillset.
-Reading guitar tabs.
+You’ll find yourself wanting to learn more and more with your newfound skillset of reading guitar tabs.

 And if more help is needed getting started, be sure to grab one of my guitar method books.